izabela-am/fluke-ts/README.md

   - But why did I choose DDD?
 I recommend the reading of [this article](https://www.informit.com/articles/article.aspx?p=1944876&seqNum=2#:~:text=DDD%20provides%20sound%20software%20development,and%20who%20must%20be%20involved.), that helped me understand the benefits of Domain Driven Design a lot better.
   - I also tried my best to apply the SOLID principles while building this;

- This was not my first time applying these concepts inside a proejct, but it's always interesting to do so and I always learn a lot.
+ This was not my first time applying these concepts inside a projject, but it's always interesting to do so and I always learn a lot.
 ***

 - __The techinical decisions__: Let's talk about all the frameworks, libraries and things of the sort that I chose to go with: